 Application of theories and concepts to the role of a professional social work practitioner within a field agency.
 Assists students to integrate theory and classroom knowledge into their agency field practice.
 Prerequisite: None.
-(F;SS)
+(F;SS) 3.000 Credit hours

 SOWK 785 - Field Education and Seminar II